AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 - Your business partner must already have a tenant in OSIsoft Cloud Services (OCS).

-- You must have the email address for the tenant administrator from the tenant you are inviting.
+- You must have the email address for the Tenant Administrator from the tenant you are inviting.

 ## Step 1: Invite a tenant to the community